EA App: History

-EA Downloader was launched in late 2005.
+EA Downloader was launched on November 11, 2005.
 It was replaced by EA Link in November 2006, adding trailers, demos and special content to the content delivery service.
 In September 2007, it was once again replaced by the combination of EA Store and EA Download Manager.
 Users purchase from the EA Store website and use the downloadable EADM client to download their games.
 Games bought via EA Link were downloadable using the EA Download Manager.
 The store and client was reopened under the Origin name on June 3, 2011.
+In October 2011, EA added games from third-party publishers THQ, Warner Bros.
+Games and Capcom.

 The digital distribution software was first used to deliver the Battlefield 2: Special Forces expansion pack, and subsequently most EA titles.
 The biggest product launch on the software is Spore Creature Creator.
 EA acquired the trademark Origin when it purchased Origin Systems in 1992.
 Origin Systems was a major game studio in the 1980s and 1990s, best known for its Ultima, Wing Commander, and Crusader game franchises.

 Removal of Crysis 2 from Steam and Origin exclusives

 Shortly after the launch of Origin, Crysis 2 was pulled from Steam and appeared on EA's website with an "only on Origin" claim, though it remained available on other distribution services.
 EA has since stated that Valve removed Crysis 2 due to imposed "business terms" and that "this was not an EA decision or the result of any action by EA."

 Since then, Crysis 2: Maximum Edition (a re-release of Crysis 2 with all the DLCs) has been released on Steam, matching EA's story about pulling Crysis 2 due to DLC restraints.
-EA has confirmed that Battlefield 3 would not be available through Steam.
-The game is currently available for purchase on other non-Origin services such as GameFly, Green Man Gaming or GamersGate, but the Origin client must be used regardless of where the game was purchased.
+EA confirmed that Battlefield 3 would not be available through Steam.
+The game was available for purchase on other non-Origin services such as GameFly, Green Man Gaming or GamersGate, but the Origin client had to be used regardless of where the game was purchased.
+Battlefield 3 would eventually appear on Steam nine years after its release, in June 2020.

 Starting from the release of Battlefield 3 in 2011 until November 2019, every first-party game EA published on PC was exclusive to the Origin service.
-In late 2019, EA began releasing their games on Steam again, starting with Star Wars Jedi: Fallen Order, however, the game still uses the Origin client to launch.
+In late 2019, EA began releasing their games on Steam again, starting with Star Wars Jedi: Fallen Order; however, the game still uses the Origin client to launch.
 EA started to release their existing games on Steam in June 2020.